-All events have been scheduled at Chicago Indoor Racing's Karting facility in Buffalo Grove or Addison, Illinois on the first Sunday of the month from November 2012 until April 2013.
-Sign and weigh in no later than 4:15pm, first race at 5pm.
+All events have been scheduled at K-1 Speed's Karting facility in Buffalo Grove or Addison, Illinois on the last Sunday of the month from October 2013 until March 2014.
+Sign in and draw for position before 4PM with the first race at 5pm or before!!

 |Five weight divisions were formed at the 2006 Event #1 among 73 racers...each of the groups had no more than 16 racers...each group of 16 raced in 2 qualifying races and one feature... the new format was well received.

 At the end of each race the karts were returned to the exact positions in which they started the race.